josephguan/scala-design-patterns/behavioral/chain-of-responsibility/README.md

 ## Example
 In this example, it demonstrates a software company handles customer's requests.

 The customer(App) is the Client.
-The SoftwareCommpany, as the interface who response to customers' requests, constructs a chain of responsibility -- different roles handling different requests: developer can handle bugs, architect can handle features and CTO can handle products -- customers don't need to know whom should the request send to, they just send requests to the SoftwareCompany, in this way, it decouples the sender of a request from its receiver.
+The SoftwareCommpany, as the interface who responses to customers' requests, constructs a chain of responsibility -- different roles handling different requests: developer can handle bugs, architect can handle features and CTO can handle products -- customers don't need to know whom should the request send to, they just send requests to the SoftwareCompany, in this way, it decouples the sender of a request from its receiver.